-Implement output limitations and obfuscation techniques to reduce information leakage
+Implement output limitations and obfuscation techniques to safeguard against information leakage

 Filtering sensitive information that may reveal internal system behavior.
 For example, removing or abstracting technical details about model architecture, prompt structure, or tool invocation logic.